N129BZ/chartmaker/README.md

 2.)
 Install all required programs as referred to in **Requirements** above
 3.)
 Clone this repository, change directory to **chartmaker**, open a terminal and enter **npm install**
 4.)
 Give execute permissions to **perlsetup.sh** shell script and run it to install perl dependencies
 5.)
-Install the **pngquant** png image compression utility: (deb example) **sudo apt install pngquant**
+Run the application in a terminal with the command **node make**
 6.)
-Run the application in a terminal with the command **node make**
-7.)
 Go do something else... depending on the number of charts and image quality, the process can take several hours to complete.

 #### chartdates.json
 The FAA publishes charts 20 days *before* the official chart date, and chartmaker will automatically select the nearest chart date from this file of official FAA chart 56-day release dates, all the way up to the year 2044.
 If the next chart date is more than 20 days out, chartmaker will get the current chart date.